 Audience: Leaders in eCommerce and Retail

 Forbes is a popular host site for native advertising.
-SAP has taken full advantage of the platform they offer, essentially creating an entire content subsite with daily postings.
+SAP has taken full advantage of the platform it offers, essentially creating an entire content subsite with daily postings.

 Alongside tailgating tips and global news stories, you might find posts about SAP’s subsidiary companies and the amazing things their software solutions can help businesses with.
 SAP is playing the long game here.
 While their sponsored content is clearly labeled as such, they fit right in with Forbes’ regular writers.